adamthedash/poe_crafting/src/explanation.md

 The unique set of tags on the item is {Attack, Speed, Damage}.
 Mods 3 & 4 both have at least 1 tag in common with the item, while Mods 5 & 6 do not.
 Therefore the mod pool is limited to Mod 3 & 4.

 **Omen Combinations (non-exhaustive)**
 - Greater + Dextral Exalt = Add 2 suffixes in one use
 - Greater + Sinistral Exalt = Add 2 prefixes in one use
 - Greater + Annul = Remove 2 modifiers
 - Whittling + directional omens (Dextral/Sinistral) + Chaos give you surgical control over mod improvement

+When using a Greater + Dextral/Sinistral + Exalt, the item must have room for 2 suffixes or 2 prefixes.
+If not, then the craft cannot be performed.

 ## Your task
 Here is the list of available modifiers that can rolled on an item: